 Everything Creepy on Tumblr

 Sometimes creepy doesn’t have to be scary, sometimes creepy can be, well, just creepy.
-And the Facebook page The Creepy Side of Tumblr seems to find everything weird on the web.
+And the Facebook page The Creepy Side of Tumblr [No longer available] seems to find everything weird on the web.

 A lot of their content might make you scratch your head, and others might make you freak out.
 So, if you’re looking to be inundated with posts that make you question what you’re looking at, then this is the perfect group for you, because Halloween is just around the corner.